 When using TypeScript and Vite it's quite easy to set this up using TypeScript paths, Matt Brailsford wrote a a great article about this that I highly recommend reading.

-Now, when I added Web Test Runner to my project I started by trying to use the same dependencies as Bellissima but I had a really hard time to get my imports to work in the browser that executed the tests.
+Now, when I added Web Test Runner to my project I started by trying to use the same dependencies as Bellissima but I had a really hard time getting my imports to work in the browser that executed the tests.
 The @web/test-runner uses @web/dev-server to serve code to the browser during the test runs.
 Since we're using TypeScript the recommended approach seems to be to use @web/dev-server-esbuild and since we want import maps we would also need @web/dev-server-import-maps.

 Not that easy

-Setting this up basically makes us have two different build-pipelines, one with Vite and another one for the Web Test Runner.
+Setting this up basically makes us have two different build pipelines, one with Vite and another one for the Web Test Runner.
 I spent a fair amount of time trying to get this to work but kept getting an error in the test run browser: "Error: Failed to fetch dynamically imported module".
-I think I looked at all web sites on the internet 🤥 but I could not find a solution.
-Obviously it works since the Bellissima project uses this approach, but since I was frustrated I started to look for alternatives.
+I think I looked at all websites on the internet 🤥 but I could not find a solution.
+Obviously, it works since the Bellissima project uses this approach, but since I was frustrated I started to look for alternatives.

 Another approach

 Luckily this brought my attention to the plugin @remcovaes/web-test-runner-vite-plugin.
-This plugin will reuse all the configuration from the Vite setup (including the Paths from tsconfig.json which had to be duplicated in the Web Test Runner configuration) and after installing it, my tests was working in 2 minutes.
-After spending many hours debugging I could not believe it was working, I was actually thinking: "No, this can't be right, it cant be this easy" 😆.
+This plugin will reuse all the configuration from the Vite setup (including the Paths from tsconfig.json which had to be duplicated in the Web Test Runner configuration) and after installing it, my tests were working in 2 minutes.
+After spending many hours debugging I could not believe it was working, I was actually thinking: "No, this can't be right, it can't be this easy" 😆.
 But it was.
 The code in my web-test-runner.config.mjs file went from 50 lines to 15 lines and the experience was really nice.

 Now I have a nice setup to be able to unit test my web components and TypeScript code.
 I've shared a working example of the setup in this github repository if anyone else is struggling with the same problems.